RounakJain31/task-kaizen/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

-# Mesothelioma Claim Form - Responsive React Application
+# Task Claim Form - Responsive React Application

-This project is a responsive web application built with React.js for a Mesothelioma claim form and information display, based on the provided PDF designs.
+This project is a responsive web application built with React.js for a Task claim form and information display, based on the provided PDF designs.

 ## Table of Contents